mavlink/mavros/README.md

 mavros package
 --------------

-It is the main package, please see it's [README][mrrm].
+It is the main package, please see its [README][mrrm].
 Here you may read [installation instructions][inst].

 mavros\_extras package
 ----------------------

-This package contain some extra nodes and plugins for mavros, please see it's [README][exrm].
+This package contains some extra nodes and plugins for mavros, please see its [README][exrm].

 libmavconn package
 ------------------

-This package contain mavconn library, see it's [README][libmc].
+This package contain mavconn library, see its [README][libmc].
 LibMAVConn may be used outside of ROS environment.